 The daily schedule consists of two morning classes, a lunch break, and an afternoon class.
 Special activities are scheduled for some afternoons and evenings.
-Visit the Schedule & Classes webpage to view a draft of the schedule.
+Visit the Schedule & Classes webpage (coming soon) to view a draft of the schedule.

 DO YOU PROVIDE FINANCIAL AID, SCHOLARSHIPS, OR WORK STUDY OPPORTUNITIES?

 ADF is offering a new Winter Intensive scholarship for 10 dancers aged 25-30.
 Find details here.
 We encourage students to search for other funding opportunities.
 For example, many colleges and universities offer funding for special activities during the winter break.

 DO I NEED HEALTH INSURAnce to PARTICIPATE in this program?

 Participants in all programs must provide ADF with proof of adequate health insurance coverage.
 Students are responsible for obtaining adequate coverage on their own.
 Proof of coverage must be provided before arrival.
 Students will not be allowed to take class until the ADF School office has their insurance information on file – no exceptions!

 DO YOU PROVIDE HOUSING?

 We do not provide housing for the Winter Intensive, but we have resources available to help you in your efforts to find housing.

 Visit the Housing & Travel webpage to learn about the ADF Housing Collective and obtain the list of hostels and hotels.

 I WOULD LIKE TO SEE AS MANY DANCE PERFORMANCES AS I POSSIBLY CAN WHILE I’M IN NEW YORK.
 WHAT SHOULD I DO?